allthriveai/insights/how-comedy-pitch-sparked-new-thinking.md

 - The awkwardness of trying to make friends as an adult
 - The way we swipe through events like we're dating apps for activities

-These observations didn't diminish my startup's mission—they illuminated why it matters.
+These observations didn't diminish my startup's mission they illuminated why it matters.
 When the audience laughed, they were recognizing their own experiences.
 Comedy became a bridge to empathy.

 ### 2. Humor Reveals Hidden Assumptions